veebch/palomino/README.md

 ## Hardware
 Volumio server:
+This is covered in detail elsewhere, but the tl;dr is

 - Pi 4 and speakers with built in DAC (eg KEF LS50) **or**
 - Pi 4 and DAC (Hifiberry, IQAudio etc) and Sound System